afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/step4.md

 If the evaluation is a `failure`, the release will be blocked.

-## Add Prometheus
+Prometheus has already been installed on the cluster, running in the `monitoring` namespace.
-To monitor the deployments, we need to add a monitoring provider.
-This tutorial will use Prometheus.

 Keptn currently supports the following providers:

 - Prometheus
 - Dynatrace